๐Ÿง Intro to Brain and Behavior

 Autism Spectrum Disorders

-• Spectrum presentation—symptoms range from mild social difficulties to significant communication and behavioral challenges, reflecting variable neural differences
+• Spectrum presentation: symptoms range from mild social difficulties to significant communication and behavioral challenges, reflecting variable neural differences across individuals.
+The term "spectrum" captures this wide range.

-• Altered connectivity patterns—research suggests differences in both local and long-range neural connections, affecting information integration
+• Altered connectivity patterns: research suggests differences in both local and long-range neural connections, affecting how different brain regions integrate information.
+Some studies find increased local connectivity but reduced long-range connectivity, though findings vary.

-• Early brain overgrowth in some cases, followed by atypical pruning, points to disrupted developmental processes during critical periods
+• Early brain overgrowth in some cases, followed by atypical synaptic pruning, points to disrupted developmental processes during critical periods.
+This connects to what you've learned about how the brain normally refines its circuits through experience-dependent pruning.

-Compare: Autism vs. Schizophrenia—both involve social and communication challenges, but autism emerges in early childhood as a developmental difference, while schizophrenia typically appears in late adolescence/early adulthood as a disruption of previously typical function.
-This distinction matters for understanding etiology.
+Compare: Autism vs. Schizophrenia: both involve social and communication challenges, but autism emerges in early childhood as a developmental difference, while schizophrenia typically appears in late adolescence or early adulthood as a disruption of previously typical function.
+This distinction matters for understanding etiology and tells you something different about when brain development can go off course.

 Quick Reference Table